headforwards-spd/headforwards-website/src/pages/info-pages/always-aim.md

     isTwoColumns: true
     type: image-copy-component
     title: 'Trust is everything '
+    content:
+      - type: markdown
         text: >-
               Headforwards’ client relationships are based on a solid foundation of trust – maintained by a culture of complete transparency.

               Through honest and frank conversations with clients the company is able to build stronger relationships, and work to its full potential – which means a better end product and happier customers.
   - quote: >-
       Whether it’s an internal team, or a relationship with a client, trust should dominate everything.